ma7hz/jokenpo/README.md

 A web version of the classic game of Rock, Paper, Scissors; or better known to all of us as Jokenpo!
 Made directly from the DevClub course.

-In this project, I put some more of my JavaScript studies into practice; The theories learned from Functions and their derivatives were put to the test.
+In this project, I put some more of my JavaScript studies into practice; The theories learned from Functions and their derivatives were put to the test. </h1>

+<h2> </h2>
+<a href="https://ma7hz.github.io/jokenpo/">Quer Jogar?/Wanna Play?</a>

 <br>